 Do you have any health conditions that may need consideration?

 If you do, it will be essential that you carry out your own research into our partner universities carefully; looking at the disability and student support information on their website and finding out what services are available.
 If you have specific support requirements in place at Leeds that you will need access to abroad, you may wish to contact our partner universities directly to enquire whether this support would be available to you while studying on exchange.
 You should also make contact with your School disability contact and School Study Abroad Coordinator to discuss any support that you require from the School during your year abroad.

 What is the demographic make-up of the country/city?
 What support is offered to minority, LGBT+, disabled students either in the university or the country in general?
 Are there any places of worship for your faith in the city?

 Our Diversity Abroad page on the Study Abroad Minerva organisation can guide you in your research.

 Choosing your university options

-Read student feedback.
+- Feedback from returning students.
 This will give you a valuable insight into the thoughts of previous students, from academic life abroad, finding accommodation and living expenses at our available destinations.
 Some students will have left their email addresses so that you can contact them with any questions you may have!